-The Effect of Interfacility Transfer on Outcome in an Urban Trauma System benefit associated with the bypass of nearer nondesignated centers in deference to the care provided at regional designated Level I centers.
+The Effect of Interfacility Transfer on Outcome in an Urban Trauma System

+In urban environments where transport times are relatively short, there is little doubt that there is a survival benefit associated with the bypass of nearer nondesignated centers in deference to the care provided at regional designated Level I centers.
 However, many hospitals in large metropolitan areas participate in inclusive trauma systems where they have been verified and designated at a lower level.
 The designation of these lower level centers serves a dual purpose.
 First, their presence limits the burden to regional Level I/II centers that would otherwise be inundated with large numbers of patients with minimal injuries.
 These centers also serve to keep these individuals in their community while preserving a high standard of trauma care.
 The purpose of this retrospective cohort study was to determine if injured patients transported directly from the field to a Level I trauma center, have better outcomes than those who are transported from the field to one of 8 Level III or IV trauma centers in King County, and then transferred to the Level I center.